Elephant 6: Brief reemergence

-The collective was relatively dormant until The Olivia Tremor Control reunited in 2005 to play the UK music festival All Tomorrow's Parties, curated by Vincent Gallo.
+The collective was relatively dormant until the Olivia Tremor Control reunited in 2005 to play the UK music festival All Tomorrow's Parties, curated by Vincent Gallo.
 The release of the album New Magnetic Wonder by the Apples in Stereo came in 2007.
 New Magnetic Wonder featured all four of the collective's originating members.
 While recording the album, they discussed new ideas, which in turn facilitated a need to make more music.
-The following year, Julian Koster and Nesey Gallons organized the "Elephant 6 Holiday Surprise Tour," a short concert tour that featured fifteen artists and ten Elephant 6 bands.
+The following year, the collective organized the "Elephant 6 Holiday Surprise Tour," a short concert tour that featured fifteen artists and ten Elephant 6 bands.
 Koster said "Elephant 6 is back," and added: "Somehow, everything's happening for us now.
 I don't know why we were ever interrupted, and why all this is happening now.
 But we're all just so happy."
 Jeff Mangum returned to the public eye with solo concerts over the next few years.

 On July 30, 2012, Doss died from a reported aneurysm.
 His death came as a shock to the collective, and stalled nearly all recordings at the time.
 Schneider said: "I can't say what it means for the Elephant 6 or the Apples ...
 On a musical level it's too soon to say.
 I mean, I don't want to say definitively that I don't want to make music again, but on a musical level there's no way to come to terms with the loss."
-In 2017 Schneider confirmed he was producing unfinished recordings with the remaining members of The Olivia Tremor Control.
+In 2017 Schneider confirmed he was producing unfinished recordings with the remaining members of the Olivia Tremor Control.
 Today, the Elephant 6 collective still exists, albeit on a much smaller scale.
 Bands like Elf Power and of Montreal continue to record music, and many bands have moved onto Elephant 6 offshoot labels such as Orange Twin Records and Cloud Recordings.